Banner being removed at German art show in antisemitism feud

-BERLIN (AP) — An Indonesian art collective’s banner that drew widespread criticism of antisemitism at a major art show in Germany was covered up and was to be taken down on Tuesday, officials said.
+BERLIN (AP) — An Indonesian art collective’s banner that was widely criticized as containing antisemitic elements was covered up at a major art show in Germany and was to be taken down on Tuesday, officials said.

 The large installation by Taring Padi, titled “People’s Justice,” drew objections after it was put up in a central square in the city of Kassel as part of the documenta contemporary art show.